Periodically refreshed quantum thermal machines: Obtaining the NESS for Gaussian systems

 The correlation matrix of the system after the $m+1$th step of the PReB process is given by (see Appendix~\ref{Appendix:PReB_from_correlation_matrix})

 where $\mathbf{G}_S$, $\mathbf{G}_{B_1 S}$, $\mathbf{G}_{B_2 S}$ are defined via the identification,

 with $\mathbf{H}$ as given in Eq.(\ref{single_particle_H}).
 The $L_S \times L_S$ matrix $\mathbf{G}_S(\tau)$ in the above equation is nothing but the time-domain retarded non-equilibrium Green's function (NEGF) of the system in the presence of the finite-size environments, evaluated at time $\tau$ \cite{Jauho_book,Dhar_Sen_2006}.
-The discrete-time dynamics governed by an equation of the above form can have a unique NESS if and only if all eigenvalues of $\mathbf{G}_S(\tau)$ have absolute value less than $1$.
-At the NESS, the correlation matrix of the system is left invariant.
-Thus, for Eq.(\ref{Gaussian_PReB_system}), it must be the solution of the following matrix equation,
+The discrete-time dynamics governed by an equation of the above form can have a unique NESS if and only if all eigenvalues of $\mathbf{G}_S(\tau)$ have magnitude less than $1$.
+At the NESS, each step of the PReB process leaves the correlation matrix of the system invariant.
+Thus, from Eq.(\ref{Gaussian_PReB_system}), it must be the solution of the following matrix equation,

 where $\mathbf{C}^{NESS}_S$ is the correlation matrix of the system at the NESS.
 This equation has the form of the discrete-time Lyapunov equation, which is well-studied in mathematics and engineering~\cite{Control_theory_book1,Control_theory_book2}.
-Given the matrices, $\mathbf{G}_S(\tau)$ and $\mathbf{P}_S(\tau)$ there exists efficient ways to solve the discrete-time Lyapunov equation, using existing routines in standard languages for scientific programming (e.g. python, matlab and mathematica).
+Given the matrices $\mathbf{G}_S(\tau)$ and $\mathbf{P}_S(\tau)$ there exists efficient ways to solve the discrete-time Lyapunov equation, using existing routines in standard languages for scientific programming (e.g. python, matlab and mathematica).
 This therefore allows us to directly find the NESS of the PReB process for Gaussian systems without explicitly carrying out the time-evolution.

 Once we have the NESS correlation matrix of the system, we can calculate the thermodynamic quantities at the NESS defined in Eq.~(\ref{PReB_NESS_thermodynamics}) as follows.
 We first define the correlation matrix of the set-up at the NESS,